This hearty Homemade Chicken Salad is loaded with chicken, onions, boiled eggs, and sweet salad cubes in a creamy dressing.

 This brand name of mayonnaise is a completely different product.

 Miracle Whip is sweeter and spicier than mayo, which some individuals prefer.
 It’s sweetened with high-fructose corn syrup and contains more sugar than most brands of mayonnaise.

 When it comes to nutrition, Miracle Whip contains about half the fat and calories as compared to mayonnaise.
 Perfect for anyone who counts calories.

-SERVING SUGGESTION: A bowl of Homemade Chicken Salad served with crispy Ritz crackers.
+SERVING SUGGESTION: Homemade Chicken Salad served with crisp Ritz crackers.

 Calories and nutritional information not included with recipes on this site.